zslajchrt/zslajchrt.github.io/_posts/2015-06-12-morpheus-is-out.md

 In other words, *Morpheus* provides a set of macros serving as a replacement for the `new` keyword.
 These macros not only can do everything what the `new` does, but they go beyond the traditional concept of object instantiation.

-In contrast to `new`, which is used to instantiate an object composed of one or more types, Morpheus allows creating an object, called a *morph*, which is an instance of one of the set of predefined shapes called the *morh model*.
+In contrast to `new`, which is used to instantiate an object composed of one or more types, Morpheus allows creating an object, called a *morph*, which is an instance of one of the set of predefined shapes called the *morph model*.

 A *morph* can be further reshaped to another shape from the morph model while preserving its identity, i.e. the reference to the object remains same.